 Individuals covered by this policy

-This policy applies to all Students, Staff, Faculty, Employees, and visitors to Florida Institute of Technology property.
+This policy applies to all students, staff, faculty, employees, and visitors to Florida Tech property.

-Florida Tech is committed to maintaining a workplace that is free of violence.
+Florida Tech is committed to maintaining an environment that is free of violence.
 This obligation includes eliminating recognized hazards from campus communities that contribute to violence or serious harm.

-While on university-controlled sites and at university-directed activities, employees are prohibited from introducing, possessing, using, buying, or selling unauthorized weapons, firearms, ammunition, explosives, or items deemed by campus security to be dangerous.
+While on University-controlled sites and at University-directed activities, students and employees are prohibited from introducing, possessing, using, buying, or selling unauthorized weapons, firearms, ammunition, explosives, or items deemed by the Department of Security to be dangerous.

-- Any employee who becomes aware of a violation of this policy is required to immediately notify the campus security department or his or her supervisor.
+- Any student or employee who becomes aware of a violation of this policy is required to immediately notify the Department of Security, their RA or their supervisor.

-- Violation of this policy is considered a serious offense that endangers the safety of the university communities.
-Therefore, this offense may result in immediate termination of employment.
+- Violation of this policy is considered a serious offense that endangers the safety of the University communities.
+Therefore, this offense may result in immediate disciplinary action for students and termination of employment for employees.